Olical/cljs-test-runner/README.md

 {:optimizations :advanced}
 ```

-The Closure compiler requires the generated test runner to be on the path so you'll need to add this to your `:paths` key in your `deps.edn`:
+The Closure Compiler requires the generated test runner to be on the path so you'll need to add this to your `:paths` key in your `deps.edn`:

 ```edn
 :paths ["src" "test" "cljs-test-runner-out/gen"]